EugeneW/gaming-cloud-sdk-unity-documents/Unity_SDK.md

 -----------------
 ### <a name ="FGC.PatchAccount">FGC.PatchAccount</a>
-Sets the name and profile image of the signin user.
+Set up the name and profile image of the signin user.
 The result is returned by the callback with the arguments of User and Error.

     public static void PatchAccount(string name,　Action<User, Error> callback) public static void PatchAccount(Texture2D profileImage,　Action<User, Error> callback)